namshi/gvalue/README.md

 ```
 <?php

-$googleDocId = '...' //ie. 0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc
+$googleDocKey = '...' //ie. 0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc
 $gvalue       = new Namshi\Gvalue();

-$configuration = $gvalue->getDocument($googleDocId);
+$configuration = $gvalue->getDocument($googleDocKey);

 var_dump($configuration); // [a: b, 123: 456, ...]
 ```

-In order to get the document ID simply look at the URL of the spreadsheet, which will be something similar to `https://docs.google.com/spreadsheet/ccc?key=0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc#gid=0`: the ID for this document would be `0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc`.
+In order to get the document key simply look at the URL of the spreadsheet, which will be something similar to `https://docs.google.com/spreadsheet/ccc?key=0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc#gid=0`: the key for this document would be `0Au4X4OwTcvrSdG5oZkFXMXM5SUl4YVF5bDV2NmZiSmc`.

 ## Security

-If you are concerned about the security implications of this tecnique consider the following:
+If you are concerned about the security implications of this technique consider the following:

-* the google doc link is not public, meaning that a malicious user wouldhave to **guess it**
+* the google doc link is not public, meaning that a malicious user would have to **guess it**
-* you should store public configuration in the doc (ie. products per page) and not critical informations like SSH keys or  credentials for a service
+* you should store public configuration in the doc (ie. products per page) and not critical information like SSH keys or  credentials for a service

 ## Updating configuration values

-Everytime a config value is updated you should republish the doc so that changes are immediately available.
+Every time a config value is updated you should republish the doc so that changes are immediately available.

 ## Tests